levibostian/Teller-Android/docs/create_localrepository.md

     private val sharedPreferences: SharedPreferences = PreferenceManager.getDefaultSharedPreferences(context)

     /**
      * Use the `LocalRepository` as a regular repository.
-Add more functions to it to read, edit, delete the GitHub username data type.
+Add more functions to it to read, edit, delete the GitHub username.
      */
     var currentUsernameSaved: String? = null
         get() = sharedPreferences.getString(githubUsernameSharedPrefsKey, null)
         private set

     /**
-     * Save cache data to the local Android device.
+     * Save cache to the local Android device.
      * Note: This function is guaranteed to be called on a background thread.
      */
     override fun saveCache(cache: String, requirements: GitHubUsernameGetCacheRequirements) {
-        // In this case, we are using SharedPreferences to save our data.
+        // In this case, we are using SharedPreferences to save our cache.
         PreferenceManager.getDefaultSharedPreferences(context).edit().putString(githubUsernameSharedPrefsKey, cache).apply()
     }

     /**
-     * Return a RxJava2 `Observable` that continuously queries the locally cached data and notifies any observers of changes.
+     * Return a RxJava2 `Observable` that continuously queries the local cache and notifies any observers of changes.
      * Note: This function is guaranteed to be called on the main UI thread.
      *
      * Do *not* send `null` in the `Observable` returned from this function.
 This is a rule set by RxJava and it will throw an exception.
-     * If your cache data is in an "empty" state, either (1) return an empty value (Example: an empty String, "") or (2) create a POJO with an optional inside of it.
+     * If your cache is in an "empty" state, either (1) return an empty value (Example: an empty String, "") or (2) create a POJO with an optional inside of it.
      */
     override fun observeCache(requirements: GitHubUsernameGetCacheRequirements): Observable<String> {
         // Here, we are using the RxSharedPreferences library to Observe the SharedPreferences